 Clean water prevents not only deaths but also severe illnesses that cause painful cramping, diarrhea, vomiting, fevers, and other symptoms.
 Dirty, unsafe water that’s laden with feces and bacteria leads to waterborne diseases such as cholera, typhoid fever, dysentery, Escherichia coli, and salmonella.

 Another health impact of clean water is improved sanitation, which is an effective way to prevent the spread of diseases.
 But, according to a report by UNICEF and the World Health Organization, 4.5 billion people do not have safely managed sanitation.
 Imagine washing your fruits and vegetables with dangerous bacteria before you eat them or having to defecate outside.
-This is the stark reality for far too many people, and this could be eliminated with improved sanitation from access to clean water.
+This is the stark reality for far too many people, and this could be eliminated with improved sanitation from access to clean water improving health and hygiene.

 Health would also be positively impacted because women and children wouldn’t be walking several hours every day carrying 44-pound jugs of water and their spines and knees over the long-run.